justingenekarlgit/Menu-Item/README.md

 # Menu-Item

 Practicing menu item with category functionality.
+Written in HTML, CSS and vanilla JS